Brescar/FlowerShop-Desktop-Application/README.md

 * Some shortcuts.

 ## Problems / small bugs :
 * When logging in, double left click is required.
 Why?
-Probably the way I implemented the method of enabling the controls after loggging in correctly, because the workaround I found was through DialogResult.
+Probably the way I implemented the method of enabling the controls after logging in correctly, because the workaround I found was through DialogResult.
 * Printing document in the Chart menu doesn't fit the graph adequatly to the page.
 * Drag and Drop requires first that the product is selected, then the actual drag needs to be initiated only from the column with Color of the selected product.
 After dropping a kind of selection tries to take place in the listView.
 * The order and delivery class are standalone, they are not connected to the Flower class (which is the entry for listViewProducts).
 Ideally, order and delivery should have had a list of the chosen products.